reidjohnson/hpipy/docs/source/user_guide/random_forest.rst

 1. Uses an ensemble of decision trees
 2. Handles both numerical and categorical features
 3. Automatically handles nonlinear relationships
-4. Uses partial dependence plots to derive index
+4. Uses explainability methods to derive index

+By default, the random forest method uses the `RandomForestRegressor <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html>`_ estimator from scikit-learn.
+If quantiles are specified, the method uses the `RandomForestQuantileRegressor <https://zillow.github.io/quantile-forest/generated/quantile_forest.RandomForestQuantileRegressor.html>`_ estimator from quantile-forest, which extends the former implementation to allow for quantile regression.

+For more details on these estimators, see the `scikit-learn <https://scikit-learn.org/stable/index.html>`_ and `quantile-forest <https://zillow.github.io/quantile-forest/index.html>`_ docmentation.

 Data Preparation
 ----------------